 While the perk factor probably shouldn’t carry the heaviest weight in your comparison, it still might be worthwhile to evaluate.

-Once research and comparison wraps up, you may be ready to apply for a loan to pay for your education.
+Once you complete your research and comparison shopping, you may be ready to apply for a loan to pay for your education.
 With SoFi private student loans, undergrads and grad students can apply for a no-fee loan.
-That includes no application fee, no origination fees, no insufficient fund fees or late fees.
+That includes no application fee, no origination fees, no insufficient fund fees, or late fees.